GoogleCloudPlatform/firebase-extensions/bigquery-firestore-export/README.md

 * BigQuery Dataset Location: What is the location of the BigQuery dataset referenced in the query?

-* Transfer Config Name: If you have a pre-existing transfer config you'd like to use, please enter the name here.
-If provided, all params except FIRESTORE_COLLECTION, LOCATION, and BIGQUERY_DATASET_LOCATION are ignored.

 * Display Name: What display name would you like to use?
-Only enter a value if not using a pre-existing transfer config, otherwise this parameter will be ignored.

 * Dataset ID: What's the BigQuery destination dataset you'd like to use?
 Each transfer run will write to a table in this destination dataset.
-Only enter a value if not using a pre-existing transfer config, otherwise this parameter will be ignored.

 * Table Name: What's the destination table name prefix you'd like to use?
 Each transfer run will write to the table with this name, postfixed with the runtime.
-Only enter a value if not using a pre-existing transfer config, otherwise this parameter will be ignored.

 * Query String: What's the BQ query you'd like to execute?

 * Partitioning Field: What's the partitioning field on the destination table ID?
 Leave empty if not using a partitioning field.
-Only enter a value if not using a pre-existing transfer config, otherwise this parameter will be ignored.

 * Schedule: What's the execution schedule you'd like to use for this query?
-Only enter a value if not using a pre-existing transfer config, otherwise this parameter will be ignored.

 * Pub Sub Topic: What's the Pub Sub topic to write messages to when the scheduled query finishes executing?
-Only enter a value if not using a pre-existing transfer config, otherwise this parameter will be ignored.

 * Firestore Collection: What's the top-level Firestore Collection to store transfer configs, run metadata, and query output?